-The Mental Health: global challenges Journal has provided clear guidelines on copyright for authors, reviewers and editors on the website (for more information please visit “authors guidelines”) and expect authors and editors to follow these guidelines very carefully.
+The Mental Health: Global Challenges Journal has provided clear guidelines on copyright for authors, reviewers and editors on the website (for more information please visit “authors guidelines”) and expects authors and editors to follow these guidelines very carefully.

-The Mental Health: global challenges Journal expects that not only the corresponding author, but all the authors involved in the manuscript are responsible and should be involve in all communication associated with their manuscript submitted to the journal.
-All authors must acknowledge and confirm the originality of the data and manuscript as well as agree the copyright contract provided by Mental Health: global challenges Journal.
+The Mental Health: Global Challenges Journal expects that not only the corresponding author, but all the authors involved in the manuscript are responsible and should be involved in all communication associated with their manuscript submitted to the journal.
+All authors must acknowledge and confirm the originality of the data and manuscript as well as agree to the copyright contract provided by Mental Health: Global Challenges Journal.
 Author/s must confirm that the manuscript is original and has not been published previously or is under consideration by any other journal.

-The Mental Health: global challenges Journal takes the reviewing process very seriously and it is kept confidential, so that submitted material is not be shared with any third party.
-Also, we strongly recommend that author/s keep all information related to their manuscript securely until the final manuscript is approved for publication.
+The Mental Health: Global Challenges Journal takes the reviewing process very seriously and it is kept confidential, so that submitted material is not shared with any third party.
+Also, we strongly recommend that author/s keep all information related to their manuscript secure until the final manuscript is approved for publication.

 Manuscripts (main text without author(s) information) will be reviewed with due respect for authors’ and reviewers’ confidentiality.
 Our editors have been instructed to not disclose information about manuscripts (including their receipt, content, status in the reviewing process, criticism by reviewers, or ultimate fate) to anyone other than the authors and reviewers.
 Manuscripts sent for review are privileged communications.
 Therefore, reviewers and members of the editorial staff must respect the authors’ rights by not publicly discussing the authors’ work or appropriating their ideas before the manuscript is published.
 Reviewers may not make copies of the manuscript for their files and will not share it with others, except with the editor’s permission.
 Reviewers should return or destroy copies of manuscripts after submitting reviews.
 Editorial Board members and Reviewers should generally not communicate directly with the authors.
 All necessary information regarding the progress of the peer review can be obtained from the Editorial Office.